codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

-When a promotion is triggered for a Product in an Environment, it's essential to validate the environment's readiness before deploying changes and promoting the Product.
-Readiness validation ensures that the Product's applications and their dependencies meet the necessary requirements and standards for deployment in the target environment.
+When a promotion is triggered for a product in an environment, it's essential to validate the environment's readiness before deploying changes and promoting the Product.
+Readiness validation ensures that the product's applications and their dependencies meet the necessary requirements and standards for deployment in the target environment.
 These validations include various checks, such as code quality, unit or smoke tests, compatibility with dependencies, security compliance, and other relevant factors specific to the target environment.